AndresKasekamp/etak-andmemudel-react/README.md

 docker --version
 ```

 (optionally) run docker build locally.
-But you can also use a pre-built image, in which it will not use the API that you updated.
+But you can also use a pre-built image, which it will not use the API that you updated.

 ```bash
 docker build -t etak-andmemudel-frontend .